Part comfort, part suspension, Crank Boutique explains one of Trek’s key pieces of proprietary bicycle technology.

 Does Trek Isospeed Work & How Has It Reviewed?

 The CrankBoutique team have only had occasion to ride one IsoSpeed equipped bike – a Domane on some very smooth roads south of Sydney.
-Lovely bike as it was we can’t really comment on its comfort chops on rough roads although it we certainly didn’t not any loss of power.
+Lovely bike as it was we can’t really comment on its comfort chops on rough roads although we certainly didn’t get any loss of power.